The official blog of the Lung Institute.

 Fred Marquis Pinellas Trail

 Another unique urban pathway is the Fred Marquis Pinellas Trail.
 Part of the Pinellas Trail, which stretches from St. Petersburg, Florida to Tarpon Springs, Florida, the Pinellas Trail connects several county parks, coastal areas and communities.
 With multiple access points, mile markers and parking areas, this trail is a popular destination.
 This trail has dozens of pedestrian bridges with both scenic and urban views.
 If you reach community of Dunedin, which is filled with local shops and restaurants, you may also want to take a short detour over to the Gulf of Mexico only two blocks away to dip your toes in the warm Gulf waters and soft sandy beach.

 Shared by joggers, cyclists and walkers, the Flatwoods Park Trail offers a view of Florida’s natural scenery along a wooded, paved trail.
 Like all of the trails listed, the Flatwoods Park Trail is wheelchair accessible.
 You can walk as much or as little of this seven-mile paved loop as you want.
 Be sure to bring your camera because with an abundance of wildlife calling the Flatwoods Park home, you could see native animals such as armadillo, turtles, hawks, deer and others.

 How can I contact the Lung Institute to learn more about treatment options?

 We hope you’ve enjoyed our article about the best Tampa walking trails and that you feel ready to come visit Tampa, Florida.
 With a variety of parks, trails and coastal communities, you’re sure to find the walking trail that’s right for you.
-If you have a chronic lung disease and would like more information about stem cell treatment options at the Lung Institute, feel free to contact us at (800) 729-3065.
+If you have a chronic lung disease and would like more information about cellular therapy options at the Lung Institute, feel free to contact us at (800) 729-3065.
 We’re happy to answer your questions and look forward to hearing from you soon.